JetstreamBingus/JetstreamBingus/README.md

-- 👋 Hi, I’m @JetstreamBingus
+- Hi, I’m JetstreamBingus
-- 👀 I’m interested in coding
+-  I’m interested in coding
-- 🌱 I’m currently learning html and css
+-  I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
+-  How to reach me:
-  email:@ilhamnovruzov412@gmail.com                         discord:.jetstreambingus              instagram:jetstreambingus
+  email:@ilhamnovruzov412@gmail.com
-- 😄 Pronouns: he/him
+-  Pronouns: he/him
-- ⚡ Fun fact: ...
+-  A question: why do i even exist?

 <!---
 JetstreamBingus/JetstreamBingus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.